 Typically, employers will reimburse students for travel related expenses for second- and final- round interviews.
 Students will be advised to divide expenses among recruiting companies when more than one company is visited during their trip.

-When companies recruit on-Grounds or create a job posting, the CDC needs information on work eligibility requirements in order to ensure that students understand any constraints placed on positions.
-Darden has a significant number of international students: if citizenship requirements are not specified, the open slots on interview schedules are automatically available to both domestic and international students.
+When companies recruit on-Grounds or create a job posting, the CDC needs information on work authorization requirements in order to ensure that students understand any constraints placed on positions.
+Darden has a significant number of international students: if work authorization requirements are not specified, the open slots on interview schedules are automatically available to both domestic and international students.

 Inclement Weather Policy